briem-bixly/angular-nebri-authentication/README.md

         });
 });
 ```
-- nebriAngularOAuth utilizes promises instead of just $http in order to ensure no api calls are made before an access token has been properly set up.
-Any calls that are created before an access token has be generated and saved are queued and sent once the access token has been returned properly.
+- For all classes, promises are utilized to ensure all credentials are available before any calls are made.
+For nebriAngularOAuth, any calls that are created before an access token has be generated and saved are queued and sent once the access token has been returned properly.